 To Foreign Students Considering Studying in Keio University.
 JAPAN STUDY SUPPORT is a website jointly operated by The Asian Students Cultural Association and Benesse Corporation.
 It provides information about studying in Japan.

-The website also provides detailed information about Keio University and its faculties of GIGA (Global Information and Governance Academic) Program -Faculty of Policy Management/Faculty of Environment and Information Studies, Letters, Economics, Law, Business and Commerce, Medicine, Science and Technology, Policy Management, Environment and Information Studies, and Pharmacy.
+The website also provides detailed information about Keio University and its faculties of GIGA (Global Information and Governance Academic) Program -Faculty of Policy Management/Faculty of Environment and Information Studies, Letters, Economics, Law, Business and Commerce, Medicine, Science and Technology, Policy Management, Environment and Information Studies, Pharmacy, and PEARL (Programme in Economics for Alliances, Research and Leadership).
 Take full advantage of the site to learn everything you would like to know about Keio University.

 In addition, information for about 1,300 universities, graduate schools, two-year colleges, and vocational schools that accept foreign students is also posted.